tangn121/Big-Data-Movie-Recommendation/README.md

 * name dataset contains names for people ids.
 * rotten tomatoes dataset contains year, critic ratings, and latest critic reviews for titles.
 The first four datasets are downloaded from [IMDb](https://datasets.imdbws.com/).
-The last dataset is scraped by myself from [Rotten Tomatoes](https://www.rottentomatoes.com/), see scraper code in [scrape_rotten.py](/../scrape_rotten.py).
+The last dataset is scraped by myself from [Rotten Tomatoes](https://www.rottentomatoes.com/), see scraper code in `scrape_rotten.py`.
 Note that it may take serveral days to finish the scraping process since the database has over 600k movies.
-I have attached the scraped data in [rotten_tomato_data.csv](rotten_tomato_data.csv).
+I have attached the scraped data in `rotten_tomato_data.csv`.

 ## Structure

-This project follows the Lambda architecture and mainly implements three layers.
+This project follows the Lambda architecture.
+Three layers are included.

 ### Batch Layer
 The batch layer stores master datasets in HDFS and uses Hive to reencode them as ORC format `hive_crew.hql`, `hive_name.hql`, `hive_rating.hql`, `hive_rotten.hql`, `hive_title.hql`.

 ### Serving Layer
-The serving layer uses Spark to query tables in batch layer, creates batch views `batch_views.scala` and write them into HBase `write_to_hbase.hql` for the use of our web application.
+The serving layer uses Spark to query tables and creates batch views `batch_views.scala`, then writes them into HBase `write_to_hbase.hql` for the use of my web application.

 ### Speed Layer
 I create a web page named `./sumbit-rating.html`, where users could input the movie they would like to rate and give ratings from 1-10.
-After submission, I would recompute the new batch view and update the average rating and number of votes of this movie in the homepage.
+After submission, it would recompute the new batch view and update the average rating and number of votes of this movie in the homepage.
 To achieve this, I first create a Kafka topic `tangn-public-rating` and write code in `app.js` to get real-time data into Kafka message queue.
 I then wrote a streaming program `speedlayer` to process the Kafka report and update the latest rating in the `tangn_movie` HBase table.